Skip to main content

 localnest doctor

-After setup, copy ~/.localnest/config/mcp.localnest.json into your MCP client configuration.
+After setup, copy the mcpServers block from ~/.localnest/config/mcp.localnest.json into your client configuration.

 {